clowwindy/shadowsocks-libev/README.md

 * asciidoc (for documentation only)
 * xmlto (for documentation only)

+Notes: Fedora 26  libsodium version >= 1.0.12, so you can install via dnf install libsodium instead build from source.

 If your system is too old to provide libmbedtls and libsodium (later than **v1.0.8**), you will need to either install those libraries manually or upgrade your system.

 If your system provides with those libraries, you **should not** install them from source.
 You should jump this section and install them from distribution repository instead.